UI5/linter/docs/Rules.md

 ## no-removed-manifest-property

 Manifest Version 2 lacks several properties of earlier versions, which do not match anymore to the new schema.
 They must be omitted.

+## no-missing-manifest-configuration

+Some properties are required in manifest.json and must not be omitted.

 ## no-renamed-manifest-property